srinix18/webtechminiproject_FitTrack/README.md

 K S Yeshwanth PES1UG23CS273

 This is a fitness tracking app, that helps you in achieving you fitness goals at your own pace from your nutrition to your workouts everything in one.

+To run this code , change directory to the miniproject directory and run node server.js on the cmd and go to localhost:3000.